venth/webhook-button/README.md

     Ambiguous stl functions issue was caused by wrongly prepared `etl_profile.h` file.
 Currently instead of using direct include of a specific profile just add `#define PROFILE_XXX`

+The appeared that some libraries are not best choice for embedded development:
 * `pio test -e nodemcuv2` ended up with unknown error

     The error: